cdubach/academic-kickstart/content/cs_minor/index.md

-# FAQ (Frequently Asked Questions)
+# Frequently Asked Questions

-### Can I take COMP-400 as part of the Complementary Courses? ###
+* Can I take COMP-400 or COMP-396 as part of the Complementary Courses?

-Unfortunately, project courses such as COMP-400 and COMP-364 cannot be counted toward the CS minor degree.
+  Unfortunately, project courses such as COMP-400 and COMP-396 cannot be counted toward the CS minor degree.